 However, please note that Income BASED Repayment (IBR) was established separately by Congress many years ago and is thus far a protected plan, meaning borrowers can use IBR should they need an income plan.
-Please see our IDR Comparison Chart (see link below) for details on IBR and also note the following:
+Please see our IDR Comparison Chart on our home page (right navigation bar) for details on IBR and also note the following:

 - While payments are higher than with SAVE, they should still be affordable, and they are capped at the Standard 10-year payment amount calculated at the time the borrower applied for IBR. - Payments with IBR still qualify for PSLF, assuming employment requirements are met for PSLF. - There is no subsidy on Direct Unsubsidized and Direct PLUS (Grad PLUS) loans with IBR, meaning unlike SAVE, a borrower's balance will grow when their payments do not cover the monthly interest due.
-While not of great concern for borrowers doing PSLF (unless PSLF is adversely impacted by the current administration and Congress), it is of concern for borrowers who are not doing PSLF or who start out towards PSLF, then move into the for-profit sector, as their balance could be much higher.
+While not of great concern for borrowers doing PSLF (unless PSLF is adversely impacted by the current administration and Congress), it is of concern for borrowers who are not doing PSLF or who start out towards PSLF, then move into the for-profit sector, as their balance could be much higher. - There is a chance the current provisions of the newer version of IBR could be changed, courtesy of the House Committee on Education (which is majority GOP), changes which would not be in a borrower's best interest.